 II.
-Hoping that he had pacified the country by Departure for the these measures, Cæsar proceeded with his four legions to the Portus Itius.
+Hoping that he had pacified the country by Departure for the these measures, Cæsar proceeded with his Isle of Britain. four legions to the Portus Itius.
 His fleet, perfectly equipped, was ready to sail.
 Including the vessels of the preceding years, it was composed of six hundred transport ships and twentyeight galleys.
 It wanted only forty ships built in the country of the Meldæ, (1) which a tempest had driven back to their point of departure; adding to it a certain number of light barques which many chiefs had caused to be built for their own personal usage, the total amounted to 800 sail.
 (2) The Roman army concentrated at Boulogne consisted of eight legions and 4,000 cavalry raised in the whole of Gaul and in Spain; () but the expeditionary body was composed only of five legions and 2,000 cavalry.
 Labienus re-

-(1) The Meldæ dwelt on the Marne, in the country around Meaux; and as we have seen, according to Strabo, that Cæsar had established his naval arsenal at the mouth of the Seine, there is nothing extraordinary in the circumstance that some of the ships were built near Meaux.
-But it is not reasonable to suppose, with some writers, that the Meldæ dwelt at the mouth of the Scheldt, and believe that Cæsar had left important shippards in an enemy's country, and out of reach of protection.
+(1) The Meldæ dwelt on the Maine, in the country around Meaux; and as we have seen, according to Strabo, that Cæsar had established his naval arsenal at the mouth of the Seine, there is nothing extraordinary in the circumstance that some of the ships were built near Meaux.
+But it is not reasonable to suppose, with some writers, that the Meldæ dwelt at the mouth of the Scheldt, and believe that Cæsar had left important shipyards in an enemy's country, and out of reach of protection.

 (2) The five legions which Cæsar led into Britain made, at about 5,000 men each, 25,000 men.
 There were, in addition to these, 2,000 cavalry.
-If we suppose, as in the first expedition, twenty-five horses per ship, it would require eighty to contain the cavalry.
-In the preceding year, eighty transport ships had been sufficient for two legions, without baggage-200 ought to have been enough for five legions; but as the "Commentaries" give us to understand that these vessels were narrower, and that the troops had their baggage, it may be believed that they required double the number of ships, that is, 400, for the transport of the five legions, which would make about sixty-two men in a ship.
-There would remain 160 transport ships for the Gaulish and Roman chiefs, the valets, and the provisions.
-The twenty-eight galleys were, no doubt, the true ships of war, destined to protect the fleet and the landing.
+If we suppose, as in the first expedition, twenty-five hoises per ship, it would require eighty to contain the cavalry.
+In the pieceding year, eighty transport ships had been sufficient for two legions, without baggage-200 ought to have been enough for five legions; but as the "Commentaries" give us to understand that these vessels were narrower, and that the troops had their baggage, it may be believed that they required double the number of ships, that is, 400, for the transport of the five legions, which would make about sixty-two men in a ship There would remain 160 transport ships for the Gaulish and Roman chiefs, the valets, and the provisions.
+The twenty-eight galleys were, no doubt, the true ships of war, destined to protect the fleet and the landing ceived orders to remain on the coast of the Channel with three legions, and one-half of the cavalry, to guard the ports, provide for the supply of the troops, keep watch upon Gaul, and act according to circumstances.
+Cæsar had convoked the principal citizens of each people (principes ex omnibus civitatibus), and left upon the continent but the small number of those of whose fidelity he was assured, taking with him the others as pledges of tranquillity during his absence.
+Dumnorix, who commanded the Æduan cavalry in the expedition, was of all the chiefs the one it was most important to carry with him.
+Restless, ambitious, and distinguished by his courage and credit, this man had tried every means in vain to obtain permission to remain in his country.
+Irritated by the refusal, he became a conspirator, and said openly that Cæsar only dragged the nobles into Britain to sacrifice them.
+These plots were known and watched with care.